Stocks hit record highs on Greek accord, euro gains

 Brent crude oil steadied above $60 a barrel as news of a falling U.S. rig count outweighed concerns about oversupply.

-Brent crude futures for April settled up 1 cent at $60.22 a barrel.
-U.S. crude for March delivery fell 82 cents to settle at $50.34.
+Brent crude futures LCOc1 for April settled up 1 cent at $60.22 a barrel.
+U.S. crude for March delivery CLc1 fell 82 cents to settle at $50.34.
 The contract expires on Friday.

 (Reporting by Herbert Lash; Additional reporting by Emelia Sithole-Matharise, Alastair Smout and Jemima Kelly; Editing by Dan Grebler, Chizu Nomiyama and Chris Reese)